-Mild Traumatic Brain Injury Settlements in California
+Average Mild Traumatic Brain Injury Settlement in California (2026)

 California mild traumatic brain injury (mild TBI) settlements typically range from $50,000 to $500,000+, depending on cognitive impact, medical treatment, lost wages, and pain and suffering.
 Mild TBI cases involving concussion symptoms, post-concussion syndrome, or cognitive changes that interfere with work or daily life frequently settle in the $100,000-$300,000 range.
 Severe long-term symptoms can push settlements above $1 million.